FAQs for Medical Records

 Advance Care Planning

-If you are 18 or older, and mentally competent, then you have the right to make decisions about your medical care.
-Advanced directives are legal forms that outline your decisions.
+If you are 18 or older and mentally able to make decisions, you have the right to choose how you want your medical care handled.
+Advance directives are legal forms that explain your choices.

-If you interested in preparing an advance care planning document and need assistance, please visit Spiritual Care Advance Care Planning.
+If you need help creating an advance care planning document, please visit Spiritual Care Advance Care Planning.

 Birth and Death Certificates